21 Mar Nutrition Tips When Trying to Conceive

 Talk to your doctor about prenatal supplements

 Many women don’t know they’re pregnant for weeks, or even months, after they’ve conceived.
-In the meantime, that wee embryo needs all the healthy vitamins, minerals and healthy fatty acids it can get as it gets on with the business of neurological and physical development.
-Talk to your doctor about taking prenatal supplements to ensure baby is getting all s/he needs from the minute of conception.
+In the meantime, that tiny embryo needs all the healthy vitamins, minerals and healthy fatty acids it can get as it gets on with the business of neurological and physical development.
+Talk to your doctor about taking prenatal supplements to ensure baby is getting all the nutrition and vitamins s/he needs from the minute of conception.

 Eat fish on the safe list